A new approach to the Poincar\'e center problem: Introduction and main results

 Observe that $\mathcal{X}$ has no local curves of {\it zero angular speed} when restricted to $\Lambda \setminus \Lambda_{pq}$, although $\{\rho=0 \}$ may still be a polycycle.
 We refer the reader to the appendix of \cite{GaGi4} for the computation of $\Lambda_{pq}$, using either branching theory based on the Newton--Puiseux algorithm or techniques from the singularity theory of maps.

-In Proposition 5 of \cite{GGR}, an example is given of a vector field $\mathcal{X}$ with a maximal-order nilpotent focus at the origin, for which $\Omega_{pq} = \emptyset$ (hence $\Lambda_{pq} = \emptyset$), and which does not admit a Laurent inverse integrating factor of the ascending form \eqref{V-Laurent-a}.
+In Proposition 5 of \cite{GGR}, an example is given of a vector field $\mathcal{X}$ with a maximal-order nilpotent focus at the origin, for which $\Omega_{pq} = \emptyset$ (hence $\Lambda_{pq} = \emptyset$), and which does not admit a Laurent inverse integrating factor with leading term.

-We show below that centers in the class $\Omega_{pq} = \emptyset$ always admit a nonsingular ascending expansion of the form \eqref{V-Laurent-a}, that is, with $m \geq 0$.
+We show below that centers in the class $\Omega_{pq} = \emptyset$ always admit an analytic inverse integrating factor at $\rho=0$, that is, of the form \eqref{V-Laurent} with non-negative leading exponent.